Is your legacy that you lived and enjoyed nature, or lived and cared for nature?

 Photo: Adam Fry

-The platypus team at DPIPWE is notified and a plan is put together.
+@hobartrivuletplatypus notifies the platypus team at DPIPWE, and a plan is put together.
 The search for the entangled platypus begins immediately.

-A call is put out on @hobartrivuletplatypus social media for the community to help locate the platypus, so care can be provided.
+A call is put out on @hobartrivuletplatypus social media for the South Hobart community to help locate the platypus.

 The following morning two eagle eyed community members spot the platypus, again in the Cascade Gardens boulder trap.
-Authorities are notified with the help of #ThePlatypusGuardian crew who happen to be on site filming.
+DPIPWE and the council are notified with the help of the crew who happen to be on site filming #ThePlatypusGuardian.

-Working together, the City of Hobart, DPIPWE, @hobartrivuletplatypus and TPG crew are able to capture the platypus.
-The loop of twine is removed, revealing deep cuts around her neck and front leg.
+Working together, the City of Hobart, DPIPWE and @hobartrivuletplatypus are able to capture the platypus.
+A loop of twine is removed from around the platypus's body, revealing deep cuts around her neck and front leg.

 A seemingly benign loop of twine around the platypus's neck has put her life at risk.
 Due to the nature of the injuries she is taken into care at Bonorong.